2014 Findings on the Worst Forms of Child Labor

-|Inter-Institutional Commission against Child Abuse and Commercial Sexual Exploitation||Coordinate and implement actions to confront commercial sexual exploitation and abuse.
-Led by CONANI and SET, includes representatives from various ministries, the National and Tourism Police, the Attorney General's Office, NGOs, and the Hotel and Restaurant Association, in addition to representatives of UNICEF and the ILO as advisors.(10, 25, 62-64)|
+|Inter-Institutional Commission Against Child Abuse and Commercial Sexual Exploitation||Coordinate and implement actions to combat commercial sexual exploitation and child abuse.
+Led by CONANI and the MT, and includes representatives from various ministries, the National and Tourism Police, the AG, NGOs, and the Hotel and Restaurant Association, as well as representatives of UNICEF and the ILO as advisors.(4, 9, 70)|

-|Social Policies Coordination Cabinet||Coordinate all social policies and conditional cash transfer programs, such as the Progressing with Solidarity Program led by the Vice President.(10)|
+|Social Policies Coordination Cabinet (GCPS)||Coordinate all social policies and conditional cash transfer programs, such as the Progressing with Solidarity Program.
+Led by the Vice President.(9, 66)|

-|Local Committees for the Protection and Restitution of Children's Rights||Ensure that children's rights are not being violated; consists of community volunteers in 10 municipalities.(62)|
+|Local Committees for the Protection and Restitution of Children's Rights||Ensure that children's rights are not being violated; consists of community volunteers in 10 municipalities.(70)|

 The Government of the Dominican Republic has established policies related to child labor, including its worst forms (Table 7).